Specialty Dentistry For Pets

 - Standard Poodle

-While both cats and dogs need regular professional cleanings, at risk breeds need special attention and will benefit from biannual exams as well as daily at home care.
+While both cats and dogs need regular professional cleanings, at risk breeds need special attention and will benefit from bi-annual pet dental exams and teeth cleanings as well as daily at home care.

 The reality is that even with regular brushing, which is the most effective preventative of dental disease, pets can still get periodontal disease.
 However, regular dental evaluations and cleanings are even more important if we don’t have the time or ability to brush your pet’s teeth regularly.
 Roughly 30 to 40 percent of dental disease is above the gum line, meaning we can’t see it.
 That’s why we bundle full mouth digital x-rays with all of our cleanings.
 In essence, we pay for your x-rays when you compare our rates to those of other practices.
 Our cleaning bundle includes: